-We drive positive change by providing infrastructure-based solutions with new frontline services for environmental sustainability and community healthcare, we promote grassroot results to global problems in the communities we are a part of.
+Embassy drives positive change by providing infrastructure-based, sustainable solutions for government schools and community healthcare.
+We promote grass-roots solutions to global problems in the communities we are a part of.

-In addition to our Bangalore Rural waste management initiatives, we also work to contribute to communities around our office parks through public space enhancement, clean-up drives that actively involve our Corporate communities, improving access to healthcare solutions and provision of improved basic amenities for sustained community transformation.
+Embassy offers waste management solutions in North Bangalore, working closely with NGOs to catalyse communities to develop and implement strategic infrastructure for sustainable environmental management.
+Embassy is a proud partner of TAICT’s EcoGram Solid Waste Management project.
+Initiated in 2016, EcoGram jointly aims to create an ecologically sound replicable model Gram Panchayat to propagate sustainable waste, water, and soil management.
+In addition to our Bangalore rural waste management initiatives, we also work to contribute to communities around our office parks through public space enhancement, clean-up drives that actively involve our corporate communities, improved access to healthcare solutions, and the provision of improved basic amenities for sustained community transformation.

 80+ hotspots cleaned up and beautified around Embassy Manyata Business Park, Embassy TechVillage, Embassy International Riding School and Embassy GolfLinks